-It takes a lot of courage, hard work, strength and support to recover from an eating disorder.
-Most people can’t reach this point without a few slips and minor setbacks.
-Relapse is when a person who is in recovery goes back to disordered eating behaviours or negative thoughts about food, weight and body size.
-The way to prevent a relapse is to recognize and deal with some of the things that could get in the way of recovery.
-There are several things a person can do to prevent relapsing.
+It takes a lot of courage, hard work, strength, and support to recover from an eating disorder.
+Most people experience minor setbacks and slips on their journey through recovery.
+Relapse is when a person who is in recovery returns to engaging in eating disorder symptoms or becomes strongly influenced by negative thoughts about food, weight and body size again.
+The best way to prevent a relapse is to learn to recognize and cope with factors that put you at risk or get in the way of recovery.
+There are several things a person can do to prevent or recover quickly from a relapse.

 “So the more I learned what my triggers were, what I was good at and where my vulnerabilities lied – the easier it was for me to adapt.
 Likewise, the more I knew what strengthened me and the support and resources I possessed, the easier it was to adapt.” ~Amy